Kujbor/jquery-form/README.md

 * data — fith initialization data of the form fields
 * callback — function to call upon successful validation

-Before using the generator, you must assign a form templates functions (`$.fn.form.templates = [function, ...]`), for example you can use underscore.js library and templates.html from this repository.
+Before using, you must assign templates functions (`$.fn.form.templates = [function, ...]`), for example you can use underscore.js library and templates.html from this repository.

 #### Usage example